metaphorical/quantum-blockchain/documentation/whitepaper.md

 * **Pos** - Proof-of-stake algorithm
 * **DPoS** - Delegated proof-of-stake algorithm

-It should additionally provide a way to write and use new algorythm.
+It should additionally provide a way to write and use new algorythm (as a plugin, or being easily added by community).

+### It should offer content encryption out of the box

+It would be lovely if we can just add key to encrypt and then be and tehn define fields to be encrypted in particular chain.

 ### It should be easily deployable